ElektraInitiative/libelektra/doc/tutorials/export.md

 The format argument allows a user to specify which format is used to export the Keys from the Key Database.
 The user can specify any storage plug-in to serve as the format for the exported Keys.
-For instance, if a user mounted their hosts file to system/hosts using
-	kdb mount /etc/hosts system/hosts hosts
-, they would be able to export these Keys using the hosts format by using the command
-	kdb export system/hosts hosts > hosts.ecf
+For instance, if a user mounted their hosts file to system/hosts using 'kdb mount /etc/hosts system/hosts hosts', they would be able to export these Keys using the hosts format by using the command 'kdb export system/hosts hosts > hosts.ecf'.
-.
 This command would essentially create a backup of their current /etc/hosts file in a valid format for /etc/hosts.

 If no format is specified, the format "dump" will be used instead.
 The dump format is the standard way